web-differently12/growchief/README.md

 * It uses a special technology to authenticate your accounts — you never need to put your username and password directly into the system.

-* It always runs in headed mode — our Docker image is already built with `xvfb` for real human automation.
+* It always runs in headful — our Docker image is already built with `xvfb` for real human automation.

 ## Things you should know